-Strategic risks Human Fertilisation and Embryology Authority 25 Risk area Description and impact Strategic objective linkage Risk scores Recent trend Risk owne Risk owner Donor There is a risk that an OTR Setting standards: improving the lifelong experience Inherent ris sk level: $\Leftrightarrow \Leftrightarrow \Leftrightarrow \Leftrightarrow$ Nick Jones conception applicant is given incorrect Likelihood Impact Inherent risk DO 4 data. donor conception, and their wider families.
-3 5 15 High DC 1: OTR Residual ri sk level: inaccuracy Likelihood Impact Residual risk 1 4 4 Low Tolerance threshold: 4 Low Causes / so urces Mitigations Timescale mitigations and owners ship of Effectiveness - commentary , 0 Continuous work with clinics on data quality, including current verification processes, steps in the OTR process, regular audit alongside inspections, and continued emphasis on the importance of lifelong support for donors, donor-conceived people and parents.
+Strategic risks ertilisation a and Embryolog gy Authority 25 Risk area Description and impact Strategic objective linkage Risk scores rategic objective linkage Risk scores Recent trend Risk owner Donor There is a risk that an OTR Setting standards: improving the lifelong experience Inherent ris sk level: $\Leftrightarrow \Leftrightarrow \Leftrightarrow \Leftrightarrow$ Nick Jones conception applicant is given incorrect Likelihood Impact Inherent risk DO 4 data. donor conception, and their wider families.
+3 5 15 High DC 1: OTR Residual ri sk level: inaccuracy Likelihood Impact Residual risk 1 4 4 Low Tolerance threshold: 4 Low Causes / so urces Mitigations Timescale and ownership of mitigations Effectiveness - commentary Data accuracy in Register submissions.
+Continuous work with clinics on data quality, including current verification processes, steps in the OTR process, regular audit alongside inspections, and continued emphasis on the importance of lifelong support for donors, donor-conceived people and parents.
 In place - Nick Jones At tolerance (which is very low for this risk).
 Audit programme to check information provision and accuracy.
 In place - Nick Jones In place - Nick Jones IfQ work will identify data accuracy requirements for different fields as part of the migration process, and will establish more efficient processes.
 If subsequent work or data submissions reveal an unpreventable earlier inaccuracy (or an error), we explain this transparently to the recipient of the information, so it is clear to them what the position is and why this differs from the earlier provided data.
 In place - Nick Jones Issuing of wro ong person's data.
 OTR process has an SOP that includes specific steps to check the information given and that it relates to the right person.
 In place - Nick Jones Process error or human error.
 As above.
 In place - N lick Jones